 By Raymond Vrabel, Director, Technical Account Management, Continuum

-Second part of a monthly blog series examining tips on how MSPs can work to break “bad” business habits that they might unknowingly fall into as a result of just wanting to get things done.
+Second part of a monthly blog series examining tips on how MSPs can work

 In the premiere installment of “Breaking Bad,” I discussed how MSPs can get to know their customers better.
 Now, in this month’s blog, I continue this theme by exploring the other lifeblood of an MSP’s business--your employees.
 More specifically, I dive into how you can retain and keep solid employees and talent, once you get them onboard.

 Let’s look at a few best practices that I have firsthand knowledge of from speaking with MSPs when it comes to hiring and keeping staff that best aligns with your business.
 These tips apply to any staff member including techs, marketing and sales, and administrative and support staff.

 1.)
 Take the time to hire and retain good talent: There are many MSPs that have admittedly shared that they hire people whom they thought would work out and then they leave after a few months for a better opportunity.
 Or, on the flipside, they aren’t a good fit for the company and their employment is terminated.
 To hire smart, MSPs should have frank conversations with current employees—find out their satisfaction level.
 Customer satisfaction is very important, but employee satisfaction is just as important (or maybe even more so).
 In fact, replacing employee turnover is one of the largest hidden costs most MSPs don’t even think about.
 These individuals are literally the livelihood of the company, and are in place to ensure that customers are happy and that business runs smoothly.